SanaHameed2/Periodic-Table/README.md

 Static HTML and CSS layout.
 Displays basic information about each element.
-Organized and easy-to-read grid format.
+Organized and easy to read.
 Tech Stack:

 HTML5: For creating the structure of the periodic table.